Children's Hospital is part of the UPMC family.

 The most important outcomes of such advances are that more sick children stand a better chance of recovering and living a quality of life few thought possible a decade ago.
 In fact, 73 percent of Children’s pediatric intestinal patients are able to take in all of their calories by mouth within three years of their transplant, and more than 80 percent of school-age patients return to school by then.

-Learn more about Advances for Intestinal Transplants at Children’s Hospital of Pittsburgh of UPMC.
+Learn more about Advances for Intestinal Transplants at UPMC Children’s.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: